attdevsupport/att-html5-sdk/README.md

 - **Ruby Server code**
 	- Source: <code>server/ruby</code>
 	- Documentation: <code>server/ruby/docs</code>
-- **Kitchen Sink** Located at <code>client</code> folder
+- **Standalone Sample Apps** Located at <code>webcontent</code>
 - **License**

-### samples-{version}-r{release}.zip

-This file contains:

-- **Documentation** At <code>docs</code> folder you will find documentation about how to deploy and configure the Sample Apps.
-- **Sample Apps** Each Sample App is created as standalone application and it is located on the folder named with the feature name.
-Each Sample Apps contains its own documentation folder.

-TODO: Finish this section...
+This file is generated with the content of the packaged folder located at the project root folder.
+The packaged folder is created by the package.sh script.

 ## Creating a new Sample App